Rgilbert95/Text-data-sets--clustering/README.md

 b.- Decision boundary for 2 different classes

-A.Centroids of the clusters
+A. Centroids of the clusters
 In this exercise, the k-means algorithm has been implemented in order to exemplify the cluster selection and show the centroids computation.
-First a dataset has been obtained regarding ”News Health”.
+First, a dataset has been obtained regarding ”News Health”.

 1.- Data acquisition